cataseven/Statistics-Graph-Chart-Card/README.md

 | low–25% | Orange |
 | Below threshold | Red |

-The low threshold defaults to 20% and accepts a number or entity ID.
+The low threshold defaults to 20% and accepts a number, entity ID (`sensor.x`), or entity attribute (`sensor.x.attribute`).
 Hover shows the entity friendly name and exact percentage.

+The icon and percentage text scale proportionally with the **Header & Battery Size** setting (`card_header_size`).
+This applies in both header and state row positions.

 > **Editor:** General Settings → **Display** tab → *Battery*